wzzzzq/RoboPicker/README.md

 In CADs.zip, you will find all the CADs

-in diagrams.zip, you will find the circuit diagram of RoboPicker
+mega_shield.pcbdoc is the circuit diagram of RoboPicker